pyudev/pyudev/doc/api/toolkit.rst

       containing the action name, and ``device`` is the :class:`~pyudev.Device` object describing the device.

-      The arguments of this signal are basically the return value of :meth:`~pyudev.Monitor.receive_device`
+      Basically the arguments of this signal are simply the return value of :meth:`~pyudev.Monitor.receive_device`

    .. pyqt4:signal:: deviceAdded(device)